 The business case asks "What happens if we take this action, or that action?"
 The case-builder must answer with trustworthy forecasts in CBA terns—business costs, business benefits, and business risks.

-BCA results "make the case" by showing reviewers why the recommend action is the better business decision.
+BCA results "make the case" by showing reviewers why the recommended action is the better business decision.
 The advantage goes to case builders who can prove your case with the same principles of reasoning and evidence that deliver decisive proof in the law court and the science lab.

 Where to Go from Here